Carson Palmer, Ari, QB (6-percent started)

 Want to bull rush Brad?
 Find him on Twitter.
 Also, check out the Yahoo!
 Fantasy and Rotoworld crew every Tuesday-Thursday on Fantasy Football Live starting at 6:30 PM ET on NBC Sports Network (Find channel here).
 Additionally, tune into FFL radio on Yahoo!
 Sports Radio Sundays at 9 AM ET.

-- [Torrent] – Week 7 Flames: Forsett, Starks, Watkins to light your fantasy fire
+- [Dropbox] – Week 7 Flames: Forsett, Starks, Watkins to light your fantasy fire

 - [Mega] – Week 7 Flames: Forsett, Starks, Watkins to light your fantasy fire